aurelie661/aurelie661/README.md

 - 🌱 I’m currently learning **JAVA && ANGULAR**

-- 👨‍💻 All of my projects are available at [https://aboutillier.fr/](https://aboutillier.fr/)
+- 👨‍💻 Some of my projects are available at [https://aboutillier.fr/](https://aboutillier.fr/)

 - 📫 How to reach me **contact@aboutillier.fr**